Krishan-R/whiteboard/README.md

-# CO3219 Internet and Cloud Computing Assignment 2
+# Multi-User, Real-Time Collaborative Whiteboard

 This is a cloud-based, real-time and collaborative whiteboard allowing multiple users to draw on a canvas which can then be exported.

 ## About

-Built using Node.js with HTML/CSS/Javascript, and the use of sockets for communication between clients, this software allows multiple users to draw and collaborate on a shared whiteboard.
+Built using Node.js with HTML/CSS/Javascript, this application demonstrates the use of sockets that allows for server-client communication, resulting in a smooth whiteboard experience.
 Clients can connect to the Node.js server using any modern web browser (Chrome/Firefox/Edge etc) through the designated port (8000 by default).
 See the features section for more information about the functionality of the web application.